Kytech/SquadMCPack/README.md

 This pack supports the [packwiz installer bootstrap](https://github.com/comp500/packwiz-installer-bootstrap) for auto-updates for client and server pack instances.
 The MultiMC build of this pack has packwiz auto-updating pre-configured.
-The Packwiz auto-update/install URL of this pack is: https://kytech.github.io/SquadMCPack/
+The Packwiz auto-update/install server of this pack is: https://kytech.github.io/SquadMCPack/

 Publishing pack updates consists of the following four steps:
 1. Rebuild the pack by running the `buildPack.sh` script, found in the `build` folder of this repository.